pikdum/blog/content/posts/thistle-tea/index.md

 * both using **SMSG_UPDATE_OBJECT**

 After that, I  added a similar dispatch when handling movement packets to broadcast movement to all other players.
-When broadcasting movement, the client message doesn't even really need to be parsed, since the server message is essentially the same with the player's guid prepended to the payload.
 This is where the choice of Elixir really started to shine, and I quickly had players able to see each other move around the screen.